 Fortune 1000 Member

-Penn Mutual comes in at lucky number 667 on the Fortune 1,000 list, with nearly $37 billion in total assets and annual revenue of $3.7 billion.
+Penn Mutual is ranked 667th on the Fortune 1,000 list, with nearly $37 billion in total assets and annual revenue of $3.7 billion.

 Like most insurers, Penn Mutual has a highly conservative investment philosophy.
 Over 80 percent of its holdings are in investment-grade bonds.
 A small percentage is committed to venture capital and private equity, which have more risk but greater upside potential.

-Because Penn Mutual is a mutual company, whole life policyholders get to benefit from any strong investment returns—generally in the form of dividends.
+Because Penn Mutual is a mutual company, whole-life policyholders benefit from strong investment returns—generally in the form of dividends.

 J.D.
 Power & NAIC

 In terms of customer satisfaction, Penn Mutual ranked in the bottom half of J.D.
 Power’s most recent survey of the life insurance industry.
-However, the company elicits fewer consumer complaints compared to similarly positioned insurers according to the National Association of Insurance Commissioners.
+However, according to the National Association of Insurance Commissioners, the company elicits fewer consumer complaints compared to similarly positioned insurers.

 BBB